otwcode/open-doors-code/README.md

 - line breaks within fields
 - characters incompatible with UTF-8
 - HTML entities

 You will get a Python error when something breaks the import; this will include a snippet of the record that could not be processed, so use that to find the record in the ARCHIVE_DB.pl and look for problems like the above.
 You will have to manually edit the file in your text editor to resolve these issues.

-*Tag fields*: As the metadata in AA files is customisable, you can use the `tag_fields`, `character_fields`, `relationship_fields` and `fandom_fields` properties to map fields in the ARCHIVE_DB.pl to the right columns in the temporary database table.
+*Tag fields*: As the metadata in AA files is customisable, you can use the `tag_fields`, `character_fields`, `relationship_fields` and `fandom_fields` properties to map fields in the ARCHIVE_DB.pl to the right tag columns in the temporary database table.

 ##### Custom archives
-The step 01 script can't be used with archive which do not use Automated Archive or eFiction.
-The metadata for custom archives which are needs to be loaded manually or using custom scripts into `authors`, `bookmarks`, `chapters` and `stories` tables matching [the Open Doors table schema](shared_python/create-open-doors-tables.sql) in the `temp_db_database`.
+The step 01 script can't be used with archives which do not use Automated Archive or eFiction.
+The metadata for custom archives needs to be loaded manually or using custom scripts into `authors`, `bookmarks`, `chapters` and `stories` tables matching [the Open Doors table schema](shared_python/create-open-doors-tables.sql) in the `temp_db_database`.